Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 Research and Consult Your Veterinarian

 As an integrative veterinarian with extra training in herbal medicine, I routinely recommend supplements for dogs.
-There is no such thing as universal “best supplements for dogs” — but there are things to know as you do your research and make careful choices with your veterinarian.
+There are no universal “best supplements for dogs,” but there are things to know as you research and make careful choices with your veterinarian.

 What Are Your Goals for Your Dog?

-Supplements are beneficial for any dog no matter if they are for preventive care, or for a specific illness.
+Supplements are beneficial for any dog, no matter if they are for preventive care, or a specific illness.

-The goal of supplements can be to help prevent issues, help manage body condition, and to maintain a longer quality of life.
+The goal of supplements can be to help prevent issues, help manage body condition, and maintain a higher quality of life for as long as possible.

 What supplement(s) to add depends on if your dog is healthy and you want to support her body or if she has health issues like cancer you need to help fight.